 There is specific guidance regarding levels of ozone and specific VOCs in the workplace.
-For example, the Health and Safety Executive’s guidance note on Occupational Exposure Limits (EH40) for ozone is 0.20ppm (parts per million) over a 15-minute reference period.
+For example, the Health and Safety Executive’s guidance note on Workplace Exposure Limits (EH40) for ozone is 0.20ppm (parts per million) over a 15-minute reference period.
 Further information on ozone, VOCs and particulates is available in our specific guides on these subjects.

 How can I limit these emissions?

 Most modern photocopiers and laser printers are already fitted with filters which limit the amount of gases and dust which are released into the atmosphere.
-Furthermore, toner release from modern photocopiers with replaceable toner cartridges minimise exposure.
-These factors ensure that even when equipment is operating in the minimum specified environmental conditions (i.e. the machine is situated in the smallest siting location recommended and with only natural ventilation to the room), it meets all the national and international occupational exposure limits for ozone.
+Furthermore, toner release from modern photocopiers with replaceable toner cartridges minimises exposure.
+These factors ensure that even when equipment is operating in the minimum specified environmental conditions (i.e. the machine is situated in the smallest siting location recommended and with only natural ventilation to the room), it meets all the national and international workplace exposure limits for ozone.
 It is therefore unlikely that any additional filters need to be fitted to your photocopiers.